helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ---

-## Part II: Analysis of Visualisations
+## Part II: Analysis of visualisations

 This section breaks down each chart in the dashboard, explaining its objective, technical construction, and analytical value.

 ### 2.1.
-3D Scatter Plot: SKU Dimensional Profile
+3D Scatter Plot: SKU Dimensional profile
 **Objective:** To provide a three-dimensional representation of the SKU portfolio, positioning each item according to its sorted dimensions, and to capture the diversity and heterogeneity of items in terms of size and shape.
-**Data Source:** `df_returns`
+**Data source:** `df_returns`
-**Technical Implementation (Plotly):** A `Scatter3d` chart where the x, y, and z axes correspond to the sorted dimensions.
+**Technical implementation (Plotly):** A `Scatter3d` chart where the x, y, and z axes correspond to the sorted dimensions.
 The size of each point is proportional to the quantity, and its colour is also mapped to this quantity.

 ```python
 st.subheader("SKU distribution (3D)")